Keycapsss/keycapsss-help-site/buildguide_en.md

 ![Mill-Max socket headers](img/mill-max-socket-header-1.jpg)

-Insert the pins (you can also use legs from through hole diodes/resistor) with a plier into the sockets.
+Insert the pins (you can also use legs from through hole diodes/resistor) with a pliers into the sockets.

 ![](img/mill-max-12-single-row-socket-2.jpg)